-- The Council has an effective scrutiny function which encourages constructive challenge and enhances the Authority's performance overall. - An effective Internal Audit function is resourced and maintained. - Internal Audit reviews are conducted under the Auditing Practices Board Guidelines and in-line with Public Sector Internal Audit Standards which came into force in April 2014. - In accordance with the Accounts and Audit Regulations 2015, an annual assessment of the Council's systems of internal audit is carried out in May each year using the Public Sector Internal Audit Standards and the checklist provided in the Local Government Application Note published by CIPFA. - The Head of Governance (Chief Internal Auditor) has developed a Quality
+- The Council has an effective scrutiny function which encourages constructive challenge and enhances the Authority's performance overall. - An effective Internal Audit function is resourced and maintained. - Internal Audit reviews are conducted under the Auditing Practices Board Guidelines and in-line with Public Sector Internal Audit Standards. - In accordance with the Accounts and Audit Regulations 2015, an annual assessment of the Council's systems of internal audit is carried out in May each year using the Public Sector Internal Audit Standards and the checklist provided in the Local Government Application Note published by CIPFA. - The Head of Governance (Chief Internal Auditor) has developed a Quality Assurance Improvement Programme to ensure the continual improvement of the